-Whichever way you choose to segment your price plan to include freemium, you want to clearly signpost the features (and the benefits) that your customers and their business are missing out on if they aren’t paying for the full version.
+Whichever way you segment your price plan to include freemium, you want to clearly signpost the features (and the benefits) that your customers and their business are missing out on if they aren’t paying for the full version.

-A freemium model also gives you access to a continuous stream of user data and feedback to understand what’s working and where you need to improve the product, your positioning, or pricing strategy to keep and convert users.
+A freemium model also gives you access to a continuous stream of user data and feedback to understand what’s working and where to improve the product, your positioning, or pricing strategy to keep and convert users.

 4) Higher retention rates